Connect with others who understand.

 See answer

-Several different types of cancer can affect the small intestines.
-Doctors classify these cancers based on the type of cells that are affected.
+Did you know that several different types of cancer can affect the small intestines?
+Doctors classify these cancers based on the type of cells involved.
 About 15 percent to 20 percent of intestinal cancers are lymphomas.
-Intestinal lymphomas usually occur in adults who are at least 60 years old and are slightly more likely to develop in males than in females.
+According to BMJ Open Gastroenterology, intestinal lymphomas usually affect adults aged 60 and older, developing slightly more often in men than women.

 What Is Intestinal Lymphoma?

-Lymphoma affects the organs and tissues of the lymphatic system, which helps the body fight infection and get rid of waste.
-Someone with lymphoma usually has too many lymphocytes collecting in the lymph nodes in their neck, armpits, or groin.
-Sometimes, lymphoma may also occur in extranodal sites (areas outside the lymph nodes).
-When lymphoma begins in one of these other locations, it is considered primary extranodal lymphoma.
+The lymphatic system, which helps the body fight infection and remove waste, is often affected by lymphoma.
+Lymphoma causes an abnormal buildup of lymphocytes in the lymph nodes, such as those in the neck, armpits, or groin.
+Sometimes, lymphoma develops in extranodal sites (areas outside the lymph nodes).
+When it begins in these areas, it’s considered primary extranodal lymphoma.

 About 30 percent to 40 percent of extranodal lymphomas develop in the gastrointestinal (GI) tract (digestive system).
 Almost all GI lymphomas are a type of non-Hodgkin lymphoma.
-Most GI lymphomas affect the stomach.
+Most GI lymphomas affect the stomach — these are called primary gastrointestinal lymphomas.
 The small intestines, also called the small bowels, are the second most common spot for GI lymphomas to develop.
-Lymphoma can develop in any part of the small intestine: the duodenum, jejunum, or ileum.
-Gastrointestinal lymphomas may also affect a person’s throat, esophagus (tube that connects the mouth to the stomach), colon (large intestine), and rectum.
+Lymphoma can develop in any part of the small intestine: the duodenum (the first section that receives food from the stomach), the jejunum (the middle section where nutrients are absorbed), or the ileum (the final section that connects to the large intestine).
+Gastrointestinal lymphomas may also affect the throat, esophagus (the tube that connects the mouth to the stomach), colon (large intestine), and rectum.

 Types of Intestinal Lymphoma

-The second is called “monomorphic epitheliotropic intestinal T-cell lymphoma.”
+The second is called monomorphic epitheliotropic intestinal T-cell lymphoma, which starts in the T cells of the small intestine.
 Researchers say this kind of lymphoma — previously called EATL type 2 — is more likely to develop in people who are Asian or Hispanic.

 • Upset stomach